Martina Tomčić

 Martina Tomčić (born 6 May 1975) is a Croatian mezzo-soprano opera singer, who is currently a judge on Nova TV's talent show Supertalent.

 Biography

-Tomčić was born in Zagreb to Croatian parents.
+Tomčić was born in Umag to Croatian parents.
 Her father, Zlatko Tomčić, is a Croatian politician who served as acting President of Croatia in February 2000, and as Speaker of the Croatian Parliament, while her mother is Slavica Tomčić.
 She graduated from the High Music School in Graz.
 In 1995, she won the international singing competition Ferruccio Tagliavini.

 Career

 The year 1995 in Graz, she debuted her role as Orlofsky in The Bat, an operetta composed by Johann Strauss.

 In November 2001, she performed in Zagreb as Preziosilla in the opera La forza del destino and in Osijek as Carmen in the eponymous opera.

+In 2011, Tomčić competed on the sixth season of Ples sa zvijezdama, the Croatian edition of Strictly Come Dancing.
+She and her professional partner Marko Herceg placed third out of eight couples, having been eliminated before the season's finale.
+Since 2014, she occasionally appears as a vocal coach to contestants of Tvoje lice zvuči poznato.
+Since 2016, she is a permanent judge on Nova TV's talent show reality television series Supertalent, the Croatian edition of Got Talent.

+Personal life

 In 2003, she married Ženja Moskaljov.
 The couple has a son and a daughter.